-This General Permit requires Responsible Dischargers to meet the NALs at the construction site’s discharge location(s), which is consistent with requirements and assumptions of the TMDL.
+This General Permit requires Responsible Dischargers to meet the numeric action levels at the construction site’s discharge location(s), which is consistent with requirements and assumptions of the TMDL.

 Compliance Actions and Schedule

 Responsible Dischargers shall comply with the requirements of this General Permit.
-Responsible Dischargers that identify on-site sources of phosphorus and nitrogen shall compare all non-visible sampling and analytical results to the NALs for the identified nutrients.
-If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the NALs in the future.
-Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to nutrient sources, are expected to meet the NALs.
-The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the NALs.
+Responsible Dischargers that identify on-site sources of phosphorus and nitrogen shall compare all non-visible sampling and analytical results to the numeric action levels for the identified nutrients.
+If an exceedance or failure of a BMP is observed, the Responsible Discharger shall evaluate the BMPs being used and identify and implement a strategy in the site’s SWPPP to prevent potential exceedances of the numeric action levels in the future.
+Responsible Dischargers that perform the required pollutant source assessment and implement BMPs specific to preventing or controlling stormwater exposure to nutrient sources, are expected to meet the numeric action levels.
+The Regional Water Board may assign additional monitoring, reporting, and BMP requirements upon obtaining site specific information about exceedances of the numeric action levels.

-The Machado Lake Nutrients TMDL’s effective date was March 11, 2009 with a final compliance deadline set for September 11, 2018.
-Since the compliance deadline for this TMDL has passed, the discharger shall comply with the NALs by the effective date of this General Permit.
+The Machado Lake Nutrients TMDL’s effective date was March 11, 2009, with a final compliance deadline set for September 11, 2018.
+Since the compliance deadline for this TMDL has passed, the discharger shall comply with the numeric action levels by the effective date of this General Permit.

 v.
-Santa Clara River Nutrients TMDL
+Santa Clara River Nitrogen Compounds TMDL

 The Los Angeles Regional Water Quality Control Board adopted the Santa Clara River Nitrogen Compounds TMDL on August 7, 2003, to address nutrient-related impairment of Santa Clara River Reach 3 and Reach 7.
 In specific, biostimulatory substances such as ammonia, nitrate, and nitrite can lead to excessive algae growth and low dissolved oxygen in the receiving water body.